-- 1. Exercises the right to change to the four-year traditional program - 2.
-Fails to earn 5 credits by the end of the first year in high school or fails to earn 11 credits by the end of the second year in high school; - 3.
-Does not meet the assessment scores (FCAT reading and math, or other assessments approved by the State of Florida), weighted GPA, or course grades listed in the program continuation requirements. - D. In addition to these two options, other opportunities for articulated acceleration are available to shorten the time necessary for a student to complete the requirements associated with a degree or increase the depth of study available for a particular subject.
-This includes, but not be limited to, Dual Enrollment, AICE Early Admission, Advanced Placement, CAP, Florida Virtual School and the International Baccalaureate Program, Project Lead the Way. - E. At the beginning of each school year, parents of students in or entering high school must be notified of the opportunity and benefits of these acceleration mechanisms.
+- E. In addition to the 18 Credit Accelerated Diploma and 24 Credit Early Graduation Diploma option, other opportunities for articulated acceleration are available to shorten the time necessary for a student to complete the requirements associated with a degree or increase the depth of study available for a particular subject.
+This includes, but not be limited to, Dual Enrollment, AICE Early Admission, Advanced Placement, CAP, Florida Virtual School and the International Baccalaureate Program. - F. At the beginning of each school year, parents of students in or entering high school must be notified of the opportunity and benefits of these acceleration mechanisms.
 (F.S.
-1003.02) - F. Any student who graduates early may elect to still participate in school and social events and other specifically named events as part of the student's cohort.
+1003.02) - G. Any student who graduates early may elect to still participate in school and social events and other specifically named events as part of the student's cohort.